Plajta/sisyphus/src/protocol/README.md

 ```

 **Device response:**
-- `ack` – if the operation succeeded
+- `ack` – on success
-- `err file not found` – if the source file does not exist
+- `err file not found` – if source doesn't exist
-- `err destination exists` – if the destination already exists
+- `err destination exists` – if destination already exists
-- `err rename file` – if renaming failed
+- `err rename file` – on failure

 ---